The Eisenstein ideal with squarefree level: Abstract

 \section{Abstract}

-We use pseudodeformation theory to study the analogue of Mazur's Eisenstein ideal with certain squarefree levels.
+We use deformation theory of pseudorepresentations to study the analogue of Mazur's Eisenstein ideal with squarefree level.
 Given a prime number $p>3$ and a squarefree number $N$ satisfying certain conditions, we study the Eisenstein part of the $p$-adic Hecke algebra for $\Gamma_0(N)$, and show that it is a local complete intersection and isomorphic to a pseudodeformation ring.
-We also show that in certain cases, the Eisenstein ideal is not principal and that the cuspidal quotient of the Hecke algebra is not Gorenstein.
-As a corollary, we prove that ``multiplicity one'' fails for the modular Jacobian in these cases.
+We also show that, in certain cases, the Eisenstein ideal is not principal and that the cuspidal quotient of the Hecke algebra is not Gorenstein.
+As a corollary, we prove that ``multiplicity one'' fails for the modular Jacobian $J_0(N)$ in these cases.
 In a particular case, this proves a conjecture of Ribet.